suzannelafon/suzannelafon.github.io/content/research/polymersolution_rheo/index.md

 in benzene from [Raspaud *et al.*](https://pubs.acs.org/doi/10.1021/ma00108a020), in DEP from [Sanchez-Reyes *et al.*](https://pubs.acs.org/doi/10.1021/la0265326) for $T = 301$ K and from us for the rest of the data).

-It is observed that as the solution approaches its glass transition, the deviation of the exponent $\alpha$ increases.
+We observed that as the solution approaches its glass transition, the deviation of the exponent $\alpha$ increases.